robyndahl/AdvancedPaleobiology/Labs/Lab05.md

 To save this as a `.tps` file, highlight the two columns your coordinate data (columns F & G in the example picture) and copy.
 In Word, use `Paste Special` to paste the data as **unformatted text**.
 Some programs don't like tab characters, which are inserted by default when you paste from Excel.
 Remove them with `Edit > Find > Advanced Replace` and `Replace`.
 To do this, click the arrow in the lower left to show options.
 Click the "replace" tab at the top to open both Find and Replace input bars.
 Enter `^t` in the "Find What" bar and enter a single space in the "Replace With" bar.
 Click `Replace All`.

 Save your file as **plain text** in the r directory on the computer you are working on.
+Then edit the extension from .txt to .tps

 ## Part 2: Data Analysis